The Need for Natural Areas

 Learn to Recognize Florida's Non-native Invasive Plants

 Not everyone will want to learn to identify the entire list of invasive plants in Florida—at least not right away.
 A good start is to identify plants on your own property or plants sold in local nurseries, and determine if any are considered invasive.
-Most non-native invasive plants are included in various plant identification field guides, horticultural books, and botanical keys.
-Your County Cooperative Extension Office can assist with plant identification.
-A handbook, SP 257 Identification and Biology of Non-Native Plants in Florida's Natural Areas Second Edition, is available for sale from the IFAS Extension Bookstore at http://ifasbooks.ufl.edu [Ph: (352) 392-1764].
+Most invasive plants are included in various plant identification field guides, horticultural books, and botanical keys.
+Your local UF/IFAS Extension office can assist with plant identification.
+A handbook, SP 257 Identification and Biology of Non-Native Plants in Florida's Natural Areas Second Edition, is available for sale from the UF/IFAS Extension Bookstore at https://ifasbooks.ifas.ufl.edu/ [Ph: (352) 392-1764].

 When landscaping, do not use plants that have potential to be invasive in natural areas.
 Local land managers, park biologists, and county governments can provide information on invasive plants that are the greatest problem locally.
-At the University of Florida, long-range planning policy prohibits the use of many invasive species for future landscaping of its properties, and the University of Florida uses the EPPC "Category I" plant list as a guideline.
+At the University of Florida, long-range planning policy prohibits the use of many invasive species for future landscaping of its properties, and the University of Florida uses the UF/IFAS Assessment and FISC "Category I" plant list as a guideline.

 Remove Non-native Invasive Plants from Your Property